Quasi right-veering braids and non-loose links: Comparison of three definitions of right-veering

-The $\partial$-$\partial$ right-veering appears in \cite{bvv}.
+The $\partial$-$\partial$ right-veering is used by Baldwin, Vela-Vick and V\'ertesi in \cite{bvv}.
 It is easy to see that our Definition~\ref{defn:right-veering} of right-veering is equivalent to the $\partial$-$\partial$ right-veering.
 Recall that in Definition~\ref{defn:right-veering} we only consider $\partial$-$\partial$ arcs starting from the distinguished base point $\ast_C \in C$.
 This restriction is just to define the orderings $\prec_{\ri}$ and $\ll_{\ri}$ on $\A$.

-On the other hand, in \cite{bg,pl} the notion of $\partial$-$P$ right-veering is used to study the classical braid group $\MCG(D^{2},P)$.
+On the other hand, Baldwin and Grigsby \cite{bg} and Plamenevskaya \cite{pl} use the notion of $\partial$-$P$ right-veering to study the classical braid group $\MCG(D^{2},P)$.

-It is asked in \cite[Remark 3.3]{bg} whether these two superficially different notions of ``right-veering'' are equivalent or not.
-One can immediately see that these notions (2) and (3) of ``right-veering with respect to $C$'' are in general not exactly the same.
+Baldwin and Grigsby ask in \cite[Remark 3.3]{bg} whether these two superficially different notions of ``right-veering'' are equivalent or not.

+The following example shows that the notions (2) and (3) of ``right-veering with respect to $C$'' are in general not exactly the same: